movementlabsxyz/MIP/MIP/mip-34/README.md

 - join: a new validator can join the set of validators by staking some assets
 - exit: a validator exits and  get their stakes back

 #### Handle postconfirmations (addresses 2.)

+For postconfirmation, the following steps are implemented in a contract on L1:

 - vote: receive a vote or a set of votes, verify the integrity of the votes (signatures) and the minimum threshold (e.g. 2/3)
 - confirm: once the threshold is reached, confirm the block (or sequence of blocks) on L1